orb-lang/cluster/doc/md/response.md

   Autothread is our little trick to restart coroutines which come from a coroutine nest\.

-We check a `.autothread` field on the Response, which we use if provided, defaulting to standard autothread:
+We check a `.blue` / `.autothread` ::Deprecated:: field on the Response, which we use if provided, defaulting to standard autothread:

 ```lua
 local autothread = require "cluster:autothread"